zoidz123/zoidz123.github.io/docs/creating-auctions.md

 # Creating Auctions

-The first step to selling / routing order flow to DFlow is creating order flow auctions through the DFlow Wallet Dashboard.
+The first step to selling / routing order flow to DFlow is creating order flow auctions through the DFlow interface.

 Each [order flow auction](order-flow-auction.md) is like a contract and represents a unique grade of order flow, as determined by a set of user-defined parameters.
 You have the flexibility to tranche user orders based on specific wants and needs.
-Market makers will view auction specs and submit bids in a first-price sealed-bid manner.
+Market makers will view auction specs and submit bids in first-price sealed-bid auctions.

-## DFlow Dashboard
+## An Intuitive Interface

-The [DFlow Dashboard](dashboard.md) serves as the hassle-free control center for wallets to enable a robust order flow selling business.
-The main use cases of the dashboard are to allow you to create and manage auctions, and view payments received from market makers.
+The DFlow interface serves as the hassle-free control center for crypto brokerages and enables them to sell order flow to market makers in competitive and transparent auctions.
+Its main use cases are to allow you to create and manage auctions, and view payments received from market makers.

 ## Deposit USDC